 6.1 In case the Client is a trader, the Seller reserves title to the goods delivered until the fulfillment of all claims arising out of the current business relationship.

 6.2 In case the Client is a trader, he is entitled to resell the reserved goods in the course of regular business operations.
 All claims resulting from such course of business against a third party shall herewith be assigned in advance to the Seller in the amount of the respective invoice value (including VAT).
-This assignment of claims shall be valid regardless whether the reserved goods are processed prior to or following resale or not.
-The Client remains entitled to collect the claims even after assignment..
-However, the Seller shall refrain from collecting the claims as long as the Client meets his payment obligations, is not in default and no application has been lodged to open insolvency proceedings.
+This assignment of claims shall be valid regardless whether the reserved goods are processed prior to or after resale or not.
+The Client remains entitled to collect the claims even after assignment.
+However, the Seller shall refrain from collecting the claims as long as the Client meets his payment obligations, he is not in default and no application has been lodged to open insolvency proceedings.

 Should the object of purchase be deficient, statutory provisions shall apply.
 Deviating hereof, the following shall apply:

 - a marginal defect shall generally not constitute warranty claims defects,